Introduction

 Unless otherwise agreed in the engagement letter, our work will begin when we receive your implicit or explicit acceptance of that letter.
 Except as stated in that letter, we will not be responsible for any work done or advice given before that date.

-Each of us may terminate our agreement by giving not less than 21 days’ notice in writing to the other party except if you fail to cooperate with us or we have reason to believe that you have provided us with misleading information, in which case we may terminate this agreement immediately.
-Termination will be without prejudice to any rights that may have accrued to either of us before termination.
+Each of us may terminate our agreement by giving not less than 21 days’ notice in writing to the other party, except if you fail to cooperate with us or we have reason to believe that you have provided us with misleading information, in which case we may terminate this agreement immediately.

 We reserve the right to terminate the engagement between us with immediate effect in the event of: your insolvency, bankruptcy or other arrangement being reached with creditors; an independence issue or change in the law which means we can no longer act; failure to pay our fees by the due dates; or either party being in breach of their obligations if this is not corrected within 30 days of being asked to do so.

 In the event of termination of this engagement, we will endeavour to agree with you the arrangements for the completion of work in progress at that time, unless we are required, for legal or regulatory reasons, to cease work immediately.
+In that event, we shall not be required to carry out further work, and shall not be responsible or liable for any consequences arising from termination.

 Should we resign or be requested to resign, we may issue a disengagement letter to ensure that our respective responsibilities are clear.
 Should we have no contact with you for a period of twelve months or more, we may issue to your last known address a disengagement letter and thereby cease to act.